google/WebFundamentals/src/content/en/resources/widgets.md

 ### Example

-See question at bottom of [Get Started Debugging JS][inline feedback example].
+See [Get Started Debugging JS][inline feedback example] for examples.
+Each of the questions at the bottom of the sections use the Inline Feedback widget.

-[inline feedback example]: /web/tools/chrome-devtools/javascript/#step-1
+[inline feedback example]: /web/tools/chrome-devtools/javascript/

 ### Usage

 1. Make a directory called `_feedback` near the doc that'll include the feedback.
+2. If you want to include a question before your buttons, then copy `/src/content/en/tools/chrome-devtools/javascript/_feedback/7.html` into your `_feedback` directory.
+Else, copy `.../1.html`.
 2. Copy `/src/content/en/tools/chrome-devtools/javascript/_feedback/1.html`
    into your `_feedback` directory.
 3. Modify all of the variables to suit your question.
-All variables are required.
+All variables except `question` are required.
 4. Include `_feedback/1.html` into your doc, like this:

 <pre class="prettyprint">